MEET DR. WANG

 "Dr. Wang and his staff are amazing.
 They treat you like family.
 He is an amazing doctor.
 He gave me back my vision.
 I could NOT be happier!!!
 He made everything so fun.
 I didn't have a chance to get nervous.
 I would highly recommend him to anyone!!!
 He even called, personally, to check on me when I got home.
 Thank you Dr. Wang!!!"

-What is the Recovery Time For Refractive Lens Exchange?
+What Type of Vision is Improved With Refractive Lens Exchange?